mvilain/python-automation/Readme.md

 executable depends on the chromedriver executable.
 If you upgrade your version of Chrome, you must upgrade the chromedriver to a version that supports your upgraded Chrome application.

 ## (1:42:16) Project #3 - Automate Excel Report - Create a Pivot Table with Python

+I added print statements as shown in the video to show the progress of the code.
+I also have the `ExcelReader` IntelliJ plugin that shows displays an Excel file as a simplified spreadsheet.

 ## (1:49:42) Automate Excel Report - Add a Barchart

+I added print statements as shown in the video to show progress.
+When I examined the pivot_table.xlxs file in IntelliJ's ExcelReader, it changed the file.
+When I ran `2.add-charts.py` with the changed file, it threw a 'KeyError' Exception.
+Excel and Numbers don't do this.

+"There is no item named 'xl/sharedStrings.xml' in the archive"

+Running the code from `1.make-pivot-table.py` regenerates the pivot_table.xlxs file and the load_workbook() works as expected.
+I added a try/except block to catch that exception and change the error message.
+I also purposely misspelled the Sheet name and that generated a 'KeyError' and I added try/except for that case.

+I also added a description of the various chart types and enhanced the comments.
+The MacOS' version 16.62 of Excel generates a monochrome green bar chart which is different from the video.
+To get that version of the chart, use style=2.

 ## (2:05:02) Automate Excel Report - Write Excel Formulas with Python

+I added print statements as shown in the video to show progress.
+When I examined the barchart.xlxs file in IntelliJ's ExcelReader, it changed the file.
+When I ran `2.add-charts.py` with the changed file, it threw a 'KeyError' Exception.
+Excel and Numbers don't do this.

+Adding the sum formulas to the cells worked OK but specifying the cells as 'Currency' caused the cells to render as '###### $' instead of the correct '$######'.
+This happens in the video as well, so it's not a difference between what I'm running and what's in the video.

 ## (2:19:18) Automate Excel Report - Format Cells

+I added print statements as shown in the video to show progress.
+When I examined the report.xlxs file in IntelliJ's ExcelReader, it changed the file.
+When I ran `3.apply-formulas.py` with the changed file, it threw a 'KeyError' Exception.
+Excel and Numbers don't do this.

+The formatted cells display just fine.

 ## (2:23:04) Automate Excel Report - Convert Pivot Table to Excel Report

 ## (2:25:32) Automate Excel Report - Generate Excel Reports with One Click (py to exe)
 ## (2:33:22) Project #4 - Automate WhatsApp